wegiangb/NERC_EDI/README.md

 ### ·       Task 3 Analyse irregular patterns in the network and impact the indoor ventilation system.

 # WP 4 Citizen Science Initiative and Dashboard that includes Emoji Air Quality Index Map

+Done in the Hackathon

+## ·        Template Method to target school with groups underrepresented in environmental science

 ## ·        Beginnings of the dashboard see http://airnode.co.uk/NERC_EDI/index.html